Hostage International launches bespoke Family Reintegration Service

-Hostage International has launched a new pilot project to offer extra help for families and former hostages as they readjust to life together after release.
+Hostage International is launching a bespoke family integration service to offer extra help for families and former hostages as they readjust to life together after release.

-This innovative mediation service offers a unique opportunity for families – including close loved-ones – to share and talk about their individual experiences stemming from the trauma of the hostage situation and to work towards planning for the future together.
+This innovative intervention follows a successful pilot project conducted last year.
+It offers a unique opportunity for couples or families – including close loved-ones – to share and talk about their individual experiences stemming from the trauma of the hostage situation and to work towards planning for the future together.

 The project is being led by Dr Nicola Lester, a mental health nurse trained in mediation, who specialises in working with people affected by crisis and psychological trauma in the immediate aftermath of a traumatic event, including hostage crises.

-This family mediation service is intended to offer former hostages and their families a time-limited, family-focused therapeutic intervention to support reintegration post-release.
+This niche service is intended to offer former hostages and their families a time-limited, family-focused therapeutic intervention to support reintegration post-release.

 Dr Lester explains: “We see extreme challenges for returning hostages and their families as they try to navigate their way through this incredibly difficult time when tensions and differences inevitably arise.